-Many will skip right over this -- who likes to document?
+Many will skip right over this — who likes to document?
 Who has the time to 'waste' a day of innovation to do seemingly admin work?
-We get it -- But for the sake of your future team (and your future sanity), make sure you take the time to lay down the right foundation for data architecture.
+We get it — But for the sake of your future team, make sure you take the time to lay down the right foundation for data architecture.

-"I can't tell you how many times we have to review the history of a change or 'walk through' the last couple of years on a topic," says Maggie Butler, Senior Marketing Enablement Manager.
+"I can't tell you how many times we have to review the history of a change or 'walk through' the last couple of years on a topic," says Maggie Butler, Builder Marketing Team Manager at HubSpot.
 "It gets really, really hard if no one has documented anything."